Employee Disability Accommodation Policy and Procedures

 - Step Five – Notification: The Office for Institutional Equity and Compliance will provide the employee with written notification of the determination within fifteen (15) calendar days of receiving the completed request (including the requested documentation).
 If the determination includes an accommodation, the notice will also include the expected implementation date.
 If a situation should arise whereby the Office for Institutional Equity and Compliance needs additional time to assess a request or to provide an accommodation, the employee will be provided with written notification of the status of the request and the proposed date of determination.

 If the accommodation is deemed appropriate and reasonable, then the department bears the initial responsibility for funding the accommodation.
 If the cost is beyond the department’s means, then the supervisor/department head/director should discuss funding the accommodation with the next level in the department’s/office’s reporting line (i.e., dean, head of cost center, etc).
 If funding issues remain after discussion at the level of dean, head of cost center, etc., then the matter should be addressed with the provost or appropriate vice president.
+If a reasonable accommodation would constitute an undue hardship because of its costs, the individual with a disability must be given the option of providing the accommodation themselves or paying the portion of the cost that constitutes undue hardship.

-5. Resolving Disagreements
+5. Resolving disagreements

-6. Confidentiality and Records
+6. Confidentiality and records

 All University employees have a legal obligation to maintain confidentiality regarding a staff or faculty member’s disability-related information.
 To that end, supervisors and representatives from the Office for Institutional Equity and Compliance shall provide information to staff and faculty only when necessary to facilitate accommodations.